-If you think your child is entitled to free school meals please download the form from the following link or ask our Key Worker or the staff in the office for a paper copy.
+If you think your child is entitled to free school meals please download the form from Calderdale’s Website (link below)

 All children in Reception, Year 1 and Year 2 are entitled to a free school meal automatically.
 If the above is/are applicable to your family and your child is in one of these year groups it is still important to register as they will then access the additional funding for provision, resources and experiences.
 In addition this money will continue to enhance your child’s learning for six years after the above criteria ceases to be met.